cryptoChris4877/Iop_pointOfSale_python/README.md

 also set up your receiving address to a receiving address on you IoP wallet.

 self.out_address='<your receive address>' # receive address

+Note: Make sure you run the IoP node before starting the Point of Sale code or it will not be able to communicate with the blockchain

 now run main.py and you should be greated with the point of sale User Interface.